- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

 Choosing the right dog food can be tough.
 There are so many brands out there, and between diet trends and commercial fads, it’s hard to know what’s best.
 One thing everyone can agree on: dogs thrive on high-quality foods.
-According to Dr. Gary Richter, DVM, author of the Ultimate Pet Health Guide and member of Rover’s Dog People Panel, “The single biggest thing you can do to keep your dog happy and healthy is to provide them with optimal nutrition.”
+Dr. Gary Richter, DVM, author of the Ultimate Pet Health Guide and member of Rover’s Dog People Panel, says, “The single biggest thing you can do to keep your dog happy and healthy is to provide them with optimal nutrition.”
 For many dog lovers, that means looking for natural dog food, and in some cases, organic dog food formulas.

 What do “natural” and “organic” mean on dog food labels?